Ahmed Marcouch

 Ahmed Marcouch (أحمد مركوش; born 2 May 1969) is a Moroccan-Dutch politician, former police officer, civil servant and educator serving as Mayor of Arnhem since 2017.
 A member of the Labour Party (PvdA), he was a member of the House of Representatives from 17 June 2010 to 23 March 2017.
 He focused on matters of community development.

 He was a member of the municipal council of Amsterdam from 11 March 2010 to 8 September 2010 and previously chaired the Slotervaart borough government from 1 May 2006 to 11 March 2010.
-Since 1 September 2017, he has been Mayor of Arnhem.
+Since 1 September 2017, he has been Mayor of Arnhem, replacing Herman Kaiser (CDA).

+On March 29, 2023, Marcouch was recommended by the Arnhem City Council for a second term as mayor.

+Personal life

+Marcouch is married and has one son.
+From his first marriage, he has three children.